box/box-content-preview/README.md

 Usage
 -----
-You can self-host the Box Content Preview UI Kit and Promise library or reference the versions hosted on the Box CDN.
+You can self-host the Box Content Preview UI Kit or reference the versions available on Box's CDN.

 ```html
 <!DOCTYPE html>